AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/shared-catalog-full-control.md

 You can share the catalogs with internal users of an organization or with any external users.
 However, the sharing is exclusive.
 In other words, an internally shared catalog cannot be shared with external groups and vice versa.

-Courses, Learning programs, Job-Aids, and certifications are the supported learning objects for shared catalog.&nbsp;
+Courses, Learning programs, Job-Aids, and certifications are the supported learning objects for shared catalog.

 For more information, see [Share Catalogs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/catalogs.html#shared).